X the Unknown: Plot

-In a deserted field in rural Scotland, soldiers take turns familiarizing themselves with how to use a Geiger counter when an explosion occurs.
+In a deserted field in rural Scotland, soldiers take turns familiarising themselves with how to use a Geiger counter when an explosion occurs.
 One soldier dies of radiation exposure while another is badly burned.
 At the site, there is a Y-shaped crack in the ground with no apparent bottom.
-Dr. Royston of the Atomic Energy Laboratory is called in to investigate.
-He is joined by "Mac" McGill, who runs security at the UK Atomic Energy Commission.
-That night, a local boy witnesses an horrific off-camera sight.
-He dies the next day of radiation burns.
+Dr. Adam Royston of the Atomic Energy Laboratory is called in to investigate.
+He is joined by "Mac" McGill, the security director for the UK Atomic Energy Commission.

+A local boy is found dead with severe radiation burns.
 Royston investigates and comes upon a tower occupied by an old man in possession of a canister left over from previous radiation experiments.
-In a local hospital, a young doctor collapses and melts after witnessing the same off-screen horror as the boy.
+In a local hospital, a young doctor collapses and melts.
+The same evening, two soldiers mysteriously die while guarding the Y-shaped crack.

-The same evening, when two soldiers mysteriously die while guarding the Y-shaped crack, Royston's colleague Peter Elliott volunteers to be lowered into the pit to investigate.
-He encounters the same off-screen horror as witnessed before, but is pulled out of the pit in the nick of time.
+Royston's colleague Peter Elliott volunteers to be lowered into the pit to investigate.
+He encounters a terrifying unseen presence, but is pulled out of the pit in the nick of time.
 The army uses flamethrowers to try to kill the unseen creature but to no avail.
 Royston hypothesizes an explanation for the phenomenon.
 His theory involves a form of life that existed in distant past when the Earth's surface was largely molten.
 This entity had been trapped by the crust of the Earth as it cooled.
 But every 50 years there is a tidal surge that these creatures feel, causing them to reach the surface and find "food" in the form of radioactive sources.

-The thing is finally revealed: an ever-growing blob, now crawling its way toward the Laboratory to feed on cobalt being used there.
+The creature is finally revealed: an ever-growing blob, now crawling its way toward the Atomic Energy Laboratory to feed on cobalt being used there.
 Royston and McGill accurately predict its movement.
 They proceed to a location where they set up two large "scanners" on lorries and a canister of cobalt as bait.
 Peter drives the bait by jeep, drawing the blob's deadly attention.
 Eventually, the creature is neutralized and explodes.
 But as the team approaches the crack from which the monster had emerged, a second, more powerful explosion occurs, knocking several off their feet.
-Puzzled, the team continues approaching the crack, presumably to make further tests, as the film comes to an end.
+Puzzled, the team continues approaching the crack, presumably to make further tests.